 In 2011 I upgraded the system from an older version 1.4.7 of the Wicket framework to the more capable version 1.5; The main reason this matters is 'scalability' and ease of updating.
 Instead of having each site deployed separately, it is now one large system.
 This makes it more memory efficient and faster.

 In 2012 I added the online advance bidding feature, which is pretty cool - it even sends 'you've been outbid' emails.
 I also made a bunch of 'Internal Codes' that I had been managing myself visible to admins so they can do things like change their own admin password.
 The new report system allowed me to add several new reports also.

-I'm currently (late 2012) working on some client bookkeeping support for me - we are up to about 30 clients so I need a better way of keeping track of whose auction is when.
+In late 2012 I added some client bookkeeping support - we are up to about 30 clients so I need a better way of keeping track of whose auction is when.
 My plan is to have improved support for creating new clients before I go to have a booth at GA in KY.

 In 2016 I added configurable questions, which we use for simple things like 'vegetarian friendly' but also with a hidden default feature, we use a 'Jury Accepted' question to hide certain category items until approval by the auction team.